LukeShead/Glossary-of-Tech-Terms/README.md

 ### 8. Burn up chart-
 This is a chart that shows the amount of work that is currently being completed throughout the project, this can be used to show the efficiency of the team and show where the weak and strong points are in a team such as the amount of hours worked.

-### 9. Product owner-
+### 9. Steps from writing to execution-

-This is the role in the team that has the job of increasing and maximizing the value in an item, for example adding more functions or advertising using business.
+1. A planning step, this usually includes a flowchart or gantt chart and will show how the project will pan out and how it will function.

+2. This is where all of the functions are planned, whatever they are, their use will be used within the project so it is important to get the functions planned properly by the end of this step.
+This is where the flowchart comes into use the most as it outlines the functions the best.

+3.

 ### 10. Scrum Team-
 This may be simple, but it is the most important part of a scrum, this is the team that will complete this project, this will involve the whole team and everyone will have their own jobs within the project that they can all trust each other to complete and work together to finish the project on time, all of this means that the projects can be successful and the customer can be satisfied.